peter88213/nvhelp-de/source/stage_view.rst

 Stadium-Eigenschaften
 =====================

-The Stadium properties view opens in the right pane when you select a stage in the tree.
+The Stadium properties view öffnet sich im rechten Fenster when you select a stage in the tree.